2017 Recipients - The Second Generation Berry Impacting Recording Device (BIRD II)

 Submission Deadline: October 31

-Nomination Instructions: The award nomination is to be submitted to Sarah Cook in electronic format only.
+Nomination Instructions: The award nomination is to be submitted to the Awards Administrator in electronic format only.
 Award nominations may be considered for one additional year only if the selection committee so designates.

 Nominations for the award may be made by the author or authors of the concept or by any member of the Society.
 There is no separate nomination form.
 Please provide information organized in the following format: